Merkoba/Meltdown/README.md

 ---

+## Input <a name="input"></a>

+To enter messages for the AI, there is an input at the bottom.

+Simply write something and press Enter.

+Up/Down arrows can be used to go back to previous inputs used.

+Right clicking the input shows recent inputs.

+There is a `Write` button that opens a popup larger input to write more elaborate prompts.

+The `Write` popup requires `ctrl + Enter` to submit, or use the button.

+The input can also be used to run commands.

+There is a `System Prompt` which you can modify using the `main menu`, or with `/system`.

+The system prompt defines rules that will influence the responses you get.

+---

 ## Commands <a name="commands"></a>

 There are many commands to perform actions.

-To use a command you can use type them in the input.
+To use a command you can type them in the input.

 For example: `/logtext`.